 Having spent a fair amount of time exploring Seoul, I was quite familiar with perhaps its most famous hanok village: Bukchon Hanok Village.
 These villages that one can find throughout South Korea are areas/neighborhoods with renovated or reconstructed traditional Korean buildings.
 Eager to see more of these beautiful neighborhoods, I decided to venture a ways from the touristy city center to see the lesser known: Eunpyeong Hanok Village.

-Some of my original photography is available on posters, art prints, and other wall art if you click on the image.
-You can also view my full store with lots of South Korea wall art here.
-I appreciate your support!
+Some of the original photography in this article is available on posters, art prints, and other wall art.
+You can also view my full store with South Korea wall art here.

 Where is Eunpyeong Hanok Village?